Fire Prevention Week is coming up, October 6-12. We’ve all grown up hearing:

 Did you know you are supposed to have at least one smoke detector outside of each sleeping area and on every level of the house?
 If you have a basement, that is included as a level of the house and needs a smoke detector.
 On floors without bedrooms, smoke detectors should be near living areas.
 Be sure that everyone sleeping in your home can hear a smoke detector.
 If they can’t hear a smoke detector that is going off, then it isn’t doing any good.
 If someone in your household is hearing impaired, then you may need to install more smoke detectors.

-Other places you may not have considered putting smoke detectors but are a good idea include: furnace rooms and or utility rooms.
+Other places you may not have considered putting smoke detectors but are a good idea include furnace rooms and or utility rooms.

 Smart Smoke Detectors

 Stepping it up a notch, let’s talk about smart smoke detectors.
-In this gadget crazy world, we live in even are smoke detectors are getting smarter.
+In this gadget, crazy world we live in, even are smoke detectors are getting smarter.
 Did you know you can get a smart smoke detector that will send notifications straight to your phone if something is happening?
 They aren’t just detecting smoke either; their capabilities go beyond that.
 Smart smoke detectors can detect Carbon Monoxide.
 The notifications give you more information about what is going on and which detector picked it up.

-Could you imagine being on vacation and getting a notification that a slow burn has started in your kitchen area?
+Could you imagine being on vacation and getting a message that a slow burn has started in your kitchen area?
 That specific information can be relayed to a neighbor to call the local fire department quickly, or you could call it in yourself.
 Instead of coming home to a total loss, you can go back to much less damage.

 Discounts for Smart Home Devices